sgmurphy/wordpress-plugins/3d-flipbook-dflip-lite/readme.txt

 **<code>[dflip id="123" data-page=5]</code>**
 This will create your PDF flipbook or image flipbook to open at page 5 when it starts.

+= What is better?
+PDF embed or lightbox PDF viewer? =

+We recommend to use lightbox for PDF viewer instead of PDF embed viewer.
+Using embed can result in extra bandwidth for the PDF documents even if the user maynot view the document.

 == Screenshots ==